andrewbates09/FERGUS/docs/readme.md

 FERGUS documentation is planned to be driven by [sphinx](http://sphinx-doc.org/), but will simply be [Markdown](http://daringfireball.net/projects/markdown/syntax) for now.

 # Core System
 The FERGUS core is designed to take in a verbal command, parse the commmand and query a database of known commands, execute the command, and return an appropriate result.
+As one might be able to imagine, the core and library designs are heavily influenced by operating system infrastructure.

 Essentially, this all breaks down to combining different available modules and adding necessary components to tie them together.
 This is what make up the core of this Extendable System.